-1. Find a commercial construction contractor who you can trust.
+Have you found a commercial construction contractor who you can trust?

 Do you think you’ll have another commercial construction project down the line?
 Wouldn’t it be nice to work with someone who you already have a relationship with?
 Choose your contractor like you would a long-term business partner.